AstroCB/StopScroll/README.md

 2. Click "Install Now"

 ---
 If you'd like to modify it to suit your own needs, you can clone this repository and tinker with the files located under `Firefox/src`.
-If you need any information about Chrome extensions, see [Mozilla's guide](https://developer.mozilla.org/en-US/docs/Building_an_Extension).
+If you need any information about Firefox extensions, see [Mozilla's guide](https://developer.mozilla.org/en-US/docs/Building_an_Extension).

 This extension was inspired by [this post](http://apple.stackexchange.com/questions/170021/how-to-disable-the-scrolling-on-osx-safari) on [Ask Different](http://apple.stackexchange.com).